1.325 miles / 2.133 km

 From Copenhagen, take the E20 across the Øresund Bridge, then join the E65, signposted towards Ystad and Sturp and follow signs to the airport, which will lead you to the circuit entrance.

-Find the best hotel and flight deals near to Sturup:
+Find the best hotel and room deals near to Sturup: